mission

 About Us

-Open 365 days a year, the nonprofit Theater is brimming with a wide range of films and genres—new releases, classics, documentaries, international and educational films including art, museums, musicals, stage plays and music on screen—and titles not shown elsewhere in the suburban/rural areas it serves.
-Technically and in its programming, The Lindsay is one of the region’s best cinemas, according to Pittsburgh Magazine.
+Open 365 days a year, this nonprofit Theater offers a wide range of films and genres—new releases, classics, documentaries, international and educational films including art, museums, musicals, stage plays and music on screen.
+The Lindsay, with its state-of-the-art equipment, quickly became one of the region’s best cinemas, according to Pittsburgh Magazine.

-Daily discounts bring ticket prices to $8.75 for senior citizens, military and college students with ID, children 10 and younger, and groups.
+All day, every day, discounts bring ticket prices to $8.75 for senior citizens, military and college students with ID, children 10 and younger, and groups of 10 or more.
 General admission price is $11.
+For details on concession options and prices, please click here.

-• Became the first cinema in the state to offer weekly Open Caption screenings, after pioneering sensory friendly events and innovative programs for youth and young adults with special needs–including serving as a job training worksite.
+• Innovative programs for youth and young adults with special needs—including serving as a job training worksite

-• Leveraged the arts as a platform for STEM career awareness through free Cinema Maker Sessions (CiMS), a unique 10-week summer opportunity benefiting nearly 100 youth living in nearby low- and moderate-wealth communities.
+• Free Cinema Maker Sessions (CiMS), a unique 10-week summer opportunity leveraging the arts as a platform for STEM career awareness, benefiting nearly 100 youth living in nearby low- and moderate-wealth communities

-• Customized programming to serve over 200 schools, other nonprofits and agencies.
+• Customized programming for over 200 partnering schools, other nonprofits and agencies